kumarsatyam9378-art/kumarsatyam9378-art/README.md

 ### 🏏 CricVerse Analytics
 > *Real-time Cricket Intelligence Engine.*

-A **high-frequency telemetry and analytics engine** implementing advanced algorithmic sorting and real-time state synchronization.
-Decoupled frontend-backend architecture for maximum modularity and V8 engine optimization.
+A **high-frequency telemetry and analytics engine** with advanced algorithmic sorting and real-time state synchronization.
+Decoupled frontend-backend for maximum modularity and V8 engine optimization.

 ```
 Architecture: